Fuel Taxes

 · Increasing motor vehicle fuel tax rates.

-· Imposing a carbon tax, that is, a tax that reflects the amount of carbon released when a fuel is burned, as a climate change emission reduction strategy.
+· Imposing a Carbon Tax, that is, a tax that reflects the amount of carbon released when a fuel is burned, as a climate change emission reduction strategy.

 · Appling general sales tax to fuel.
 Many jurisdictions exempt motor vehicle fuel from general sales taxes.
-If motor vehicle fuel excise taxes are considered a road user fee, as is assumed in highway cost allocation analysis, then general sales taxes should also be applied for the sake of economic neutrality (Jones and Nix, 1995).
+If motor vehicle fuel excise taxes are considered a road user fee, as is assumed in highway cost allocation analysis, then general sales taxes should also be applied for the sake of economic neutrality (Jones and Nix 1995).
 Exempting fuel from general taxes represents a subsidy of driving, equivalent to collecting the tax and then returning it as a grant just to fuel users.

 · Index fuel taxes to inflation or roadway costs.
 Most fuel taxes are a fixed amount per gallon or liter, and so their real value declines over time, and it is often politically difficult to raise them, resulting in less revenue per vehicle-mile and a declining portion of roadway costs paid through user fees (Puentes and Prince, 2003; Litman, 2004).
 Indexing fuel taxes to inflation or roadway expenditures would help overcome these obstacles.